HewlettPackard/X-TIME/README.md

 # X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs

+## Introduction
-X-TIME is a simualtor framework for tree based machine learning (ML) accelerator based on analog content addressable memories (CAM).
+X-TIME is a simulator framework for tree based machine learning (ML) accelerator based on analog content addressable memories (CAM).

 At Hewlett Packard Labs we recently developed analog CAMs based on memristors[^1].
 Compared to traditional CAM that can store values, the analog CAM stores a range returning a match if the analog input is within the stored range.
 We demonstrated that analog CAM can map and accelerate decision trees, resulting in tremendous speedup comparaed to other accelerators thank to the massively parallel threshold look-up operation[^2].